Some of us distrust God because we question the fairness of his salvation plan.

 God elaborated on his salvation plan in the Old Testament.

-He established a moral code commonly called The Ten Commandments that clarified and, in some cases, superseded everyone’s standards.
+He established a moral code commonly known as the Ten Commandments, which clarified and, in some cases, superseded prevailing standards of behavior.

-He also prescribed an array of acceptable sacrifices that atoned symbolically for various sins—until the death of Jesus paid the penalty for them.
+He also prescribed an array of acceptable sacrifices that symbolically atoned for various sins, until Jesus’ death paid the penalty for them.

-Those who knew about The Ten Commandments recognized their inherent sinfulness each time they violated them or the civil laws that grew out of them.
+Those who knew of the Ten Commandments recognized their inherent sinfulness whenever they violated them or the civil laws derived from them.

-God bestowed mercy and grace upon those who responded to this awareness by confessing their sins and offering the right sacrifices.
+God bestowed mercy and grace upon those who responded to this awareness by sincerely repenting of their sins and contritely offering the correct sacrifices.

-He condemned those aware of The Ten Commandments and sacrificial protocols but refused to confess their sins and atone for them as he required.
+He condemned those aware of the Ten Commandments and sacrificial protocols, but refused to repent of their sins and atone for them as he required.

 God applied this specific standard only to those in Old Testament times who were aware of his moral code and sacrificial system.